wuxxin/salt-shared/containers/README.md

 ### Definition

+for details and comments of options see default_container and default_compose in defaults.jinja

++ user != '': execute as user using rootless podman

 + container_definition
-  + type: "build", "service", "oneshot", "command"
+  + type: "build", "service", "oneshot", "command", "desktop"
     + build   = build or pull image only, will not generate a systemd service
     + service = make and start command as a systemd service
     + oneshot = make a systemd oneshot execute script
     + command = create a shell script to call the container from the commandline
+    + desktop = create a shell script using x11docker to call the container as a gui application

 + compose_definition
   + type: "service", "oneshot"
-+ user != '': execute as user using rootless podman
-+ for details and comments of options see default_container and default_compose in defaults.jinja

 ### computed values

 + container:
   + env: $SERVICE_NAME will be set to name
   + workdir: will be set to settings.podman.[user_]workdir_basepath+ "/"+ name
   + builddir: will be set to settings.podman.[user_]build_basepath+ "/"+ name
   + servicedir: will be set to /etc/systemd/system or ${HOME}/.config/systemd/user
+  + scriptdir: will be set to /usr/local/bin or ${HOME}/.local/bin

 + compose:
   + env: $SERVICE_NAME will be set to name